Dr. Clara Chu receives the 2019 EMIERT Distinguished Librarian Award at ALA Annual in Washington, DC.

-Satia Marshall Orange Receives the 2017 EMIERT Distinguished Librarian Award at ALA Annual in Chicago
+Satia Marshall Orange Receives the 2017 EMIERT Distinguished Librarian Award at ALA Annual in Chicago, IL.

 EMIERT Chair, Dr. Leslie Campbell Hime presents the EMIERT Distinguished Librarian Award to Satia Marshall Orange